 The professional norms around discussing salary are shifting, with many companies implementing pay transparency policies that are meant to promote more equitable compensation.
 This is a good thing for job seekers, as it means you can go into the interview process confident that you’re on the same page with your prospective employer about salary.
-And yet, being asked how much you’re expecting to make is still one of the most nerve-wracking questions in a job interview.
+And yet, being asked, “What are your salary expectations?” is still one of the most nerve-wracking questions in a job interview.

-The conversation about pay is one you’re going to have to have at some point, but maybe it came up sooner in the interview process than you’d like.
+The conversation about pay is one you’ll have to have at some point, but maybe it came up sooner in the interview process than you’d like.
 Your answer could be a factor in whether you remain in the running for the job, and if they ultimately make you an offer, it will set the course for your salary negotiations.
-So, it’s important to have the right answer to the question of salary from the beginning.
+So, it’s important to have the right answer to the salary question from the beginning.

 Why do interviewers ask about salary expectations?

-Interviewers ask about salary to find out whether the two of you are aligned with your expectations.
+Interviewers ask about salary to determine whether the two of you align with your expectations.
 If there’s a major gap between the amount you’re hoping for and what they can offer, it might not make sense to go any further in the process.
-If there’s not a lot of wiggle room on your side or theirs, it’s better for both parties to find out before you advance to the final stages of interviewing.
+If there’s not a lot of wiggle room on your side or theirs, both parties should find out before you advance to the final stages of interviewing.

 Companies may also use your answer when comparing you to other candidates.
 If two candidates are otherwise similar but one has significantly higher salary expectations, they may opt to make an offer to the more affordable option.